 Other Middle East experts in recent times have also warned of the very real possibility of a new war involving Israel soon – including Bill Salus, an author, researcher and lecturer who focuses on the prophetic relevance of current Middle East and world events.
 He claims that the Rapture, will soon occur – and that Christians today might be living in the last days.

-These warnings are largely based on the prospect of war between Iran and Israel, as Iranian leaders have repeatedly called for the destruction of Israel and allegedly continue building weapons of mass destruction despite international pressure to stop its program.
-Iran insists that its uranium enrichment program is not meant to create weapons, but Israel feels threatened, and concerns are that it may be planning a preemptive attack against Iran.
+These warnings are largely based on the prospect of war between Iran and Israel, as Iranian leaders have repeatedly called for the destruction of Israel, allegedly continues building weapons of mass destruction despite international pressure to stop its program.
+Iran insists that its uranium enrichment program is not meant to create weapons, but Israel feels threatened, and concerns are that it may be planning a pre-emptive attack against Iran.

 Haug, however, argues that nothing that is happening in the Middle East today relates to the events described in the Bible – because they have already occurred.
-He produces a detailed breakdown of biblical passages and historical events in Ortho-Millennialism showing what he believes is how each of Jesus' prophesies have already come to pass, and that his words in Matthew 24:34 can be taken literally – as he was referring to the generation in the first century A.D.
+He produces a detailed breakdown of biblical passages and historical events showing what he believes is how each of Jesus' prophesies have already come to pass, and that his words in Matthew 24:34 can be taken literally – as he was referring to the generation in the first century A.D., Haug insists.

 The author insisted that people in America tend to focus only on the practical, and do not like to do any of the heavy-lifting to try and figure out what Scripture means in its original context.